igocreate/igo/docs/models.md

 The `schema` object defines the table name and the table structure, and how this model can be associated to other models.

+### Columns Types

+Columns which name starts with `is_` will automatically be cast as boolean on instance.
+Columns which name ends with `_json` will automatically be stringified on creation and update and parsed on load(on the instance, the column key is set without the `_json` extension).

 ### Associations

 Add `associations` in the schema declaration.